tomwladjackowski/internship-assignment/README.md

 # Run the Docker container
 docker run -p 8000:8000 project-name
 ```
-The project server should be running at localhost:8000.
+The project server should now be running at localhost:8000.

 ---

 ## Usage

-How to use the project.
-Include example commands or API endpoint usage if applicable.

 ### Running the Application:
 ```bash